DefGuard/docs/features/wireguard/network-overview.md

 On the overview page, you'll see who is currently connected and how much data each connected user transferred.
 You'll also see overall network transfer charts.

-Since **version 1.4**, Defguard dashboard allows administrators to see:
+The Defguard dashboard allows administrators to see:

 * Current amount of active users / network devices
 * Active users / network devices during time period